lix2ng/qr123/README.md

 and avoids the version info bits.

 Version 3 is 29x29, which means we can put an entire line in a 32-bit word.
 This is quite convenient and efficient.
-If someday we need to implement the auto-masking feature, it could be made several times faster than a dot-by-dot approach.
+If someday we need the auto-masking feature, it can be made several times faster than a dot-by-dot approach.

 ### 2. ECC level LOW only